-- establishment of a computerized registry containing information relating to patients, caregivers, practitioners, growers/processors and dispensaries.
-The registry must contain a separate, electronic database for use by dispensaries and DOH to ensure that MM is not diverted or otherwise used for an unlawful purpose; - issuance of identification cards to patients and caregivers; - review and approval of certifications for patients to use MM submitted by practitioners; - review and approval of applications to become growers/processors and dispensaries; - establishment of announced and unannounced inspections of growers/processors and dispensaries, including the books, papers, and tracking systems; - establishment of a four-hour course for practitioners regarding the latest scientific research on MM and establishment of a two-hour class for employees of growers/processors and dispensaries who come into contact with patients or who physically handle MM; - determination of the minimum number and type of MM products to be produced and dispensed within the Commonwealth; - establishment of a dedicated telephone number regarding MM so that patients, caregivers and members of the public may obtain basic information about MM and the Act;

-• establishment of a manner and method to administer research studies of MM conducted by hospitals and universities within the Commonwealth.
+- establishment of an electronic database to include activities and information relating to medical marijuana organizations, certifications, identification cards, practitioner registration and electronic tracking of all medical marijuana grown or sold.
+The electronic data base must permit use by dispensaries and the Department to ensure that MM is not diverted or otherwise used for an unlawful purpose; - issuance of identification cards to patients and caregivers; - review and approval of certifications for patients to use MM submitted by practitioners; - review and approval of applications to become growers/processors and dispensaries; - establishment of announced and unannounced inspections of growers/processors and dispensaries; - establishment of a four-hour course for practitioners regarding the latest scientific research on MM and establishment of a two-hour class for employees of growers/processors and dispensaries who come into contact with patients or who physically handle MM; - establishment of a dedicated telephone number regarding MM so that patients, caregivers and members of the public may obtain basic information about MM and the Act; - establishment of a manner and method to administer research studies of MM conducted by hospitals and universities within the Commonwealth.